sergeylukin/emmet.docpad/README.md

 How build process works
 -----------------------

-- When you execute `docpad generate` or `docpad run` docpad generated development (unoptimized) version of app ti `tmp` directory
+- When you execute `docpad generate` or `docpad run` docpad generates development (unoptimized) version of app to `tmp` directory

-- When you execute `grunt` few process happen:
+- When you execute `grunt`, few things happen:

-    1. Docpad generates staging version of app (without dev plugins, like LiveReload etc.) to `tmp.staging` directory
+  1. Docpad generates staging version of app (without dev plugins, like LiveReload etc.) to `tmp.stage` directory
   2. RequireJS optimizer takes staging files and crunches them into `dist` directory.
   3. Staging directory is removed - you end up with `tmp` and `dist` directories

   Now, of course there are some other tasks in the middle of these processes, better look into `Gruntfile.js` to get the exact picture